Insulin glulisine (By injection)

 - This medicine may cause the following problems:

-- Fluid retention or heart failure (when used with a thiazolidinedione medicine)
+- Fluid retention or heart failure (when used with a thiazolidinedione [TZD] medicine)

 - Never share insulin pens with anyone.
-Shared needles or pens can pass viruses or other illnesses from one person to another.
+Shared needles or pens can pass hepatitis virus, HIV, and other illnesses from one person to another.

 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.